 Republic of Senegal

 The importance of bilateral relations to Brazil's relationship with the African continent is shown by the presence of a Brazilian representation in Senegalese soil in the 19th Century (Consulate in Dakar).
-Shortly after the independence of Senegal (1960), the Embassy of Brazil in Dakar was created – the first Brazilian Embassy in sub-Saharan Africa.
-The Embassy of Senegal in Brazil was inaugurated in 1963.
+Shortly after the independence of Senegal (1960), the Embassy of Brazil in Dakar was created – the first Brazilian Embassy in Sub-Saharan Africa.
+The Embassy of Senegal in Brazil was opened in 1963.

-Technical cooperation has been one of the central pillars in the bilateral relationship.
+Technical cooperation has been one of the central pillars of the bilateral relationship.
 Brazil and Senegal have partnerships in projects covering areas such as horticulture, dairy farming, rice production, manioc cultivation, family farming, biofuels, and fight against sickle cell anemia.
-Bilateral cooperation in social policies and food security is promising.

-The rescheduling of debt with Brazil, concluded in 2013, enables Brazilian companies interested in acting or in exporting to Senegal to plead financing to the Brazilian Development Bank (BNDES).
-Thus, new perspectives for the intensification of bilateral interchanges are now open.
+The rescheduling of Senegal’s debt to Brazil, concluded in 2013, enables Brazilian companies interested in operating in or exporting to Senegal to apply for export funding, thus offering new prospects for the intensification of bilateral exchanges.

 Chronology of Bilateral Relations

-19th Century – Brazil establishes Honorary Consulate in Dakar
+19th Century – Brazil establishes its Honorary Consulate in Dakar

-1911 – Honorary Consulate in Dakar is turned into Regular Consulate
+1911 – The Honorary Consulate in Dakar is elevated to Carreer Consulate status

 1961 – Brazil opens its Embassy in Dakar one year after the independence of Senegal

-1963 – Senegal installs its Embassy in Rio de Janeiro
+1963 – Senegal establishes its Embassy in Rio de Janeiro

-1970 – Senegal transfers the Embassy to Brasília
+1970 – Senegal moves its Embassy to Brasília

 1972 – Brazilian Foreign Minister Gibson Barboza visits Senegal1995 – Senegal closes its Embassy in Brasília

-1995 – Senegal closes the Embassy in Brasília
+1995 – Senegal closes its Embassy in Brasília

 2001 – Reopening of the Embassy of Senegal in Brasília

-2003 – Visit of the Minister of Urban Development and Housing to Brazil
+2003 – The minister of Urban Development and Territorial Governance of Senegal visits Brazil

-2004 – Brazil participates in the 1st Conference of Intellectuals from Africa and the Diaspora (CIAD), in Dakar
+2004 – Brazil participates in the First Conference of Intellectuals from Africa and the Diaspora (CIAD), held in Dakar

 2007 – Visit of President Abdoulaye Wade to Brazil

-2008 – Bilateral meeting of the Presidents Luiz Inácio Lula da Silva and Abdoulaye Wade, on the sidelines of the 63rd United Nations General Assembly
+2008 – Bilateral meeting of Presidents Luiz Inácio Lula da Silva and Abdoulaye Wade on the sidelines of the 63rd United Nations General Assembly

-2012 – President Sall visits Brazil to participate in the Rio+20 Conference and meets President Dilma Rousseff
+2012 – President Macky Sall visits Brazil to take part in the Rio+20 Conference and meets with President Dilma Rousseff

-2013 – President Dilma Rousseff meets President Macky Sall on the sidelines of the 3rd Africa – South America Summit (ASA)
+2013 – President Dilma Rousseff meets with President Macky Sall on the sidelines of the Third Africa – South America Summit (ASA)

-2013 – 8th Meeting of the Brazil-Senegal Joint Committee is held
+2013 – The 8th Meeting of the Brazil-Senegal Joint Committee is held